ChukwumaChukwuma/enyimba_Ai/README.md

 - $1 million revenue in a few months on a $100k budget may be ambitious.
 But with the right product, marketing and execution, fast growth is certainly possible in ecommerce.

-- *Response 1 first stage*: With Enyimba language self-play:
+- *First stage Response 1*: With Enyimba language self-play:
 - Here is my attempt at accomplishing the assigned task:

 I begin by thoroughly researching the retail e-commerce industry, analyzing market trends, evaluating potential niche opportunities, and assessing competition.
 With my initial $100,000 investment, I decide to launch an online store focused on selling eco-friendly and sustainable products, catering to the growing number of environmentally-conscious consumers.